How To Beat Exam Stress in 7 Easy Ways

 A study conducted by the paediatrics department of the Sawai Man Singh Medical College, Jaipur, which was published in the National Journal of Integrated Research in Medicine (Times of India, 29 July 2016) revealed this – that more than 82 per cent of students had high stress levels just a week before the start of tests.
 The study mostly focussed on adolescent children.

 There is no doubt that exams can be stressful for both the student and the parent.
-The key is to not get bogged down, manage time and take frequent breaks from long hours of studying.
+The key to deal with examination stress is to not get bogged down, apply time management techniques, get enough sleep and take frequent breaks from long hours of studying.

 1. Watching a favourite TV show